omegavic01/IPR_Repo/IPR/docs/_build/html/_sources/index.rst.txt

 Summary: This is the initial script used to query IB’s DDI solution (AKA DDI).

-From here this queries DDI for all of the Network Views within DDI.
+Script queries DDI for all of the Network Views within DDI.
 It uses this list to then query for all of the networks and networkcontainers defined within each Network View.
-Once it runs through the list of Network Views it then generates the output file listed above.
+Once it runs through the list of Network Views it then generates the output file.

 ddi_to_master.py
 ----------------

 -  Input File: ddi_workbook.xls
+-  Temp File: DDI_IPR_Unsorted.xlsx
--  Output File: DDI_IPR_Unsorted.xlsx
+-  Output File: DDI_IPR_Sorted.xlsx

 Summary: This is the script that takes in the ddi data previously received.
-It then converts, mashes, and separates the ddi data and generates the output file listed above.
+It then converts, mashes, separates, and sorts the ddi data and generates the output file.

 master_audit.py
 ---------------

--  Input File: DDI_IPR_Unsorted.xlsx
 -  Interim File: DDI_IPR_Sorted.xlsx
 -  Output File: DDI-to-IPR.xlsx

-Summary: This script will sort all of the Networks listed within the input file.
-From here it will perform a validation check which contains a list of filters based on IPR’s needs.
+Summary: Script performs a validation check which contains a ip address check in order to ensure clean network addresses.
 Once the validation check is passed it then moves into an index function.
-There is a unique index number assigned to each network listed within the input file.
+There is a unique index number assigned to each network.
 At which point it performs a conflict check as well as an overlap check.
-The index numbers are then used as a tag for when a conflict or an overlap occurs and updated in the appropriate cell.
+The index numbers are then used as a tag for when a conflict or an overlap occurs and then written out to the appropriate cell.
 This is the final output for IPR.

 Features
 ========